 The attention of the nations is directed to Jerusalem more than ever.
 Yet Yehovah God sits enthroned in the heavens above man’s petty plans.
 Man sees wars, religion, economic trade, political controversy and just problems in general.
 But above this God has a purpose from before creation to raise up a people and a nation for His own name.
 He chose them for blessing, not only for themselves, but for the nations.
 The enemy has fought against His plan from the Garden of Eden.
 Will Satan win?
 Of course not!
 Through all this God has been calling and reaching out to humans to enter into relationship with Him.
 Therefore He will not give up.
 He will protect His investment.
 This is what He says in Scripture.

-Pray for the peace of Jerusalem and the United States of America!
-Happy Fourth of July!
+Pray for the peace of Jerusalem and pray for the Iranian people!

 Watch my video prophecy podcast on YouTube HERE.